andaryjo/notion-brain-visualizer/README.md

 ## Technology Stack

-The repository contains a [Node.js}(https://nodejs.org/en/) application running [Hapi](https://hapi.dev/) webserver.
-This server serves the static HTML files for the web application and proxies the API call to the Notion API. **The sigle purpose of the webserver is to act as proxy**, because the Notion API's Cross-Origin Resource Sharing policies do not allow API requests directly out of the browser.
+The repository contains a [Node.js](https://nodejs.org/en/) application running a [Hapi](https://hapi.dev/) webserver.
+This server serves the static HTML files for the web application and proxies the API call to the Notion API. **The single purpose of the webserver is to act as proxy**, because the Notion API's Cross-Origin Resource Sharing policies do not allow API requests directly out of the browser.
 However, all required business logic is contained in the client-side web application, so if the Notion team ever were to change their minds on this, the web application could be used standalone.

 The web application uses [vis.js](https://visjs.org/) to render the graph.